Metro Toronto home values have been volatile since 2021, and are now trending downward.

 We believe politicians hope to guide the market toward a typical annual real estate cycle with price growth of 1% to 3% annually— in line with income growth.

 Demand (purchases) in the GTA is low.
 Many people want to buy a home, but affordability is so poor that would-be buyers have been sidelined.
-Significantly fewer people can realize their homeownership dream in these market conditions.

 New homebuyers can’t afford to get onto the first rung of the homeownership ladder, and high rates prevent existing owners from taking the next step.
 Fewer households that want to upgrade to a larger home can qualify for a new mortgage at the current rates.